 Hint: We're using virtualenv to install Weblate in a separate environment from your system.
 If you are not familiar with it, check virtualenv User Guide.

 '''

-pkgconfig is needed to install borgbackup 1.2

-pip install pkgconfig

 Install Weblate with all optional dependencies

 pip install "Weblate[all]"

 '''

 Please check Optional dependencies for fine-tuning of optional dependencies.

 Note: On some Linux distributions running Weblate fails with libffi error: